ichimal/petit.string-utils/README.md

 When the given *whole-string* is not a `CL:STRING` object, same as *item*.

+## Limitation:
+Currently, this toolbox does not support any kind of regular expression.

 ## Examples:
     > (psu:string-++ "pi" '= pi)
     "pi=3.1415926535897932385L0"